NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     them during the optimization.

 --use-lon-lat-height-gcp-error
-    When having GCP, interpret the three standard deviations in the GCP file as applying not to x, y, and z, but rather to latitude, longitude, and height.
+    When having GCP (or a DEM constraint), constrain the triangulated points in the longitude, latitude, and height space, instead of ECEF.
+The standard deviations in the GCP file (or DEM uncertainty) are applied accordingly.

 --solve-intrinsics
     Optimize intrinsic camera parameters.
 Only used for pinhole,